This creative exercise turns disorganized thoughts into gold

 3. Brain dumps help us reconnect with our passions

 When your mind is given leeway to calm down after a “brain dump,” the extra mental space can be great for focusing on what you love.
-Work and its constantly growing demands can make extremely hard to break out of a cycle of busyness.
+Work and its constantly growing demands can make it extremely hard to break out of a cycle of busyness.
 And when we’re too overloaded with tasks, it can lead to burnout, not to mention a disconnection from your true passions.

 Burnout is linked with symptoms such as lowered productivity and feelings of losing your identity.
 Moreover, a worker who feels burnt out may feel disillusioned in their job or feel like even meeting their goals is no accomplishment.
 These sentiments make it easier to lose sight of why you took on a certain role, or why you feel empowered doing a certain project.
 By trying a brain dump, you can more clearly visualize what’s standing in the way of doing what you love.